ReynaldoAMartinez/Microsoft-30-day-challenge/docs/module1.md

 - [Open Sentinel Lab Report (PDF)](/docs/InvRepDay7.pdf)

 ___
-# Day 8: Creat Bookmarks in Sentinel to document important findings
+# Day 8: Create Bookmarks in Sentinel to document important findings
 ___
 What I learned about Bookmarks is ...
 - it is used during threat hunting or correlation between email and point an identity logs.